We have classes for all ages and levels of experience. Browse our course catalog, or register now!

 Improv & Comedy Writing Combo, $1900

-Registration for all Immersion sessions ends at 5:00pm Central on the Friday before the session begins.
+Registration for all Immersion sessions ends at noon Central time on the Friday before the session begins.

-The Second City Training Center DOES NOT provide housing for Immersion students.
+WHERE TO STAY IN CHICAGO?
+The Second City Training Center does not provide housing for Immersion students.
 Students are responsible for arranging their own accommodations.
 See our "Where to Stay" list for recommended hotels, hostels, and dormitories in the Chicago area, some with special rates for Second City students!

 Prerequisites: Open to all students.
 Improv 1 Immersion must be completed before taking Improv 2 Immersion, etc.